ar-io/ar-io-marketplace-process/docs/adr/ADR-002-credit-notice-pattern.md

 **Rejected because**:
 - No protection against malicious or buggy token processes
 - No way to enforce intent-based workflows
-- Higher risk of state corruption and fund loss
+- Higher risk of state corruption and fund loss due to cranking issues on AO

 ### 2. Allowance Pattern